brandalston/OBCT/README.md

 ## Running Code

 - Ensure the latest versions of the packages in `requirements.txt` are installed
-- For  running an instance of OBCT run the main function in `model_runs.py` with the following arguments
+- For  running an instance of OBCT run the `main` function in `model_runs.py` with the following arguments
-    - d : list of name of data files
+    - d : list of names of dataset .csv files
-    - h : list of maximum depth of the tree
+    - h : list of maximum depth of trained trees
-    - t : time limit in s
+    - t : gurobi model time limit in s
     - m : list of models to use
     - e : list of model extras, if applicable
-    - r : number of repeats
+    - r : number of repeat trees to generate for each model
-    - f : results output file
+    - f : string of results output file .csv

 You can call the `model_runs.py` main function within a python file as follows,